Tribal Personal Responsibility Education Program Fact Sheet

 A future in which all our nation’s youth, individuals and families—no matter what challenges they may face—can live healthy, productive, violence-free lives.

-Through the Tribal Personal Responsibility Education Program (Tribal PREP), FYSB awards grants to Tribes and Tribal communities to develop and implement comprehensive adolescent pregnancy prevention programs.
-FYSB conducted extensive consultation with Tribes in 2010 to inform the development of Tribal PREP in a culturally appropriate manner.
+Through the Tribal Personal Responsibility Education Program (Tribal PREP), FYSB awards grants to Tribes and Tribal communities to develop and implement projects that educate American Indian/Alaska Native (AI/AN) youth on abstinence and contraception for the prevention of pregnancy, sexually transmitted infections (STIs), and HIV/AIDS.
+FYSB conducted extensive consultation with Tribes in the development of Tribal PREP in a culturally appropriate manner.

-Tribal PREP programs are authorized for funding through FY 2014 and include a planning year as well as three implementation years.
+The second cohort of 8 grantees was awarded in FY 2016 with a 5 year project period for a year of planning as well as a 4 year implementation period.
 Programs are encouraged, to the extent possible, to use models (or elements of models) of existing adolescent pregnancy prevention programs that have been proven by scientific research to be effective in changing behavior.
 In other words, the model programs have been shown to delay sexual activity, increase condom or contraceptive use for sexually active youth, or reduce pregnancy among youth.
 If existing models cannot be adapted for a particular Tribe or Native community, programs must show how new strategies are likely to be effective based on the unique cultural needs of their youth and relevant theories of behavior change.
 This “practice-based evidence” may be drawn from prior experiences, practices, or customs from an array of “promising” youth-serving programs.

-On March 23, 2010, the President signed into law the Patient Protection and Affordable Care Act.
-The Act amended Title V of the Social Security Act to include Tribal PREP.
+On March 23, 2010, Title V of the Social Security Act was amended to include Tribal PREP.

 Tribal PREP programs target youth, ages 10-19, who are the most high-risk or vulnerable for pregnancies.
 This group includes, but is not limited to, youth in or aging out of foster care, homeless youth, youth with HIV/AIDS, pregnant and/or parenting youth who are under 21 years of age, and youth who live in areas with high adolescent birth rates.
 In addition to educating youth about abstinence and contraceptive use, Tribal PREP projects also prepare young people for adulthood by addressing three or more of the subjects below: